PedroVinicius/ewallet/README.md

 [
   {
-    "account": {
     "number": "0001",
     "name": "Professional Account",
     "description": "This is the account use for professional purposes.", "bank_id": 1
-    }
   },

   {
-    "account": {
     "number": "0001",
     "name": "Personal Account",
     "description": "This is the account use for personal purposes.", "bank_id": 2
-    }
   }
 ]
 ```